Go Green Week 2024 at the University of Worcester written by Heather Sykes

-What Is On for Go Green Week 2023?
+What Is On for Go Green Week 2024?

 Each day we have fresh new activities to get involved in as well as some of the favourites we have brought back!
 Below we will look at the events for each day, what times they are going to run, and where you can find them.
-To get us in the mood attend a story-writing workshop at The Hive Thursday 2nd or Friday 3rd Feb to generate a vision of alternative futures to inspire action and change now.
-Read what others have created.
-Sign up here

-Monday, Tuesday and Thursday:
+Monday, Tuesday and Wednesday:

-5 pm until 6 pm: Sustainability in Future Careers Workshop (Online) sign up here.
+5 pm until 6 pm: Sustainability in Future Careers Workshop (Online) sign up here

 This is a taster session of Pilates and as such is intended to be a gentle class, however, any exercise involves a risk of injury.
 If you have a current or long-term injury, contact firstname.lastname@example.org

-12.00 pm until 12.45 pm: Carbon Literacy Taster Session (Online) sign up here.
+12.15 pm until 1.15 pm: Carbon Literacy Taster Session (Online) Sign up here